 Sometimes, both the tonsils and adenoids become swollen and infected.
 The removal of both glands at the same time is known as a tonsilloadenoidectomy.

-It is vital to seek immediate medical assistance if the child bleeds from the nose or mouth following adenoid removal.
+After adenoid removal, it is vital to seek immediate medical assistance if the child bleeds from the nose or mouth.

 The lack of incision during the surgery means that stitches are unnecessary.
 The child may feel pain or discomfort in the throat, nose, and ears for several days following surgery.